 If you have other questions, please group them in 1 email.

-You will get an answer in the next days.
-Thank you !
+You will get an answer in the next few days.
+Thank you!

 So then the person sends an email with all the information and, in most cases, this will avoid long email exchanges.
 Also, your client is aware that you will only answer in a few days and will not follow up right away.

-– Use your Instagram to educate your clients.
+– Using Instagram to share information with your clients.

-Many tattoo artists use Instagram to explain how they work when making appointments.
+Many tattoo artists use Instagram to explain how to book appointments with them.

-If your clients come especially from this platform, the good solution is to use the stories, or better, the highlights.
+If your clients come from this platform, the typical solution is to use stories, or even better, the highlights.

 You can inform everyone about the opening of your booking and the different steps to go through in order to get an appointment.